andycroll/andycroll.com/_posts/2019/2019-06-02-dont-email-from-activerecord-callbacks.md

 ## Instead of…

-…sending email inside a callback in your model.
+…sending email inside a callback in your model:

 ```ruby
 class Comment < ApplicationRecord